Welcome to Railfuture Scotland

 Thursday 8 August 2019: Railfuture Scotland was delighted when the Scottish Transport Secretary, during his visit to Levenmouth, announced the green light and £75m for reopening the rail line to Levenmouth for passenger services.
 It was great news for this long running saga, which will benefit a deprived area of Fife.

 Strictly speaking, at the time of that announcement, only the detailed design phase was committed, not implementation.
 However, Transport Scotland only performs the detailed design when the green light has been given by the Minister.
-Of course, the railway has since been completely rebuilt and will open to the public in June 2024, just before Railfuture holds its national AGM in Edinburgh.
+Of course, the railway has since been completely rebuilt and opened to the public on 2 June 2024, six weeks before Railfuture helds its national AGM in Edinburgh, after which more than a dozen members travelled to Leven, bringing useful business income to the town.

-In early January 2024, approval was given to operate trains on the line, meaning that driver training could commence (see news story).
-Since then, an opening date of 2 June 2024 has been announced (see video on X/Twitter).
+In early January 2024, approval was given to operate trains on the line, meaning that driver training could commence (see news story and a video on X/Twitter published when the opening date was announced).
 The reopening was covered in a 2019 Railfuture article Levenmouth on track.

 Congratulations to the hard-fought Railfuture-affiliated Levenmouth Rail Campaign, which made a strong case for the reopening of the mothballed line at Railfuture's conference in 2016 to celebrate the reopening of the Borders Railway.